tari-project/rfcs/src/RFC-8001_MultiPartyTransactions.md

 ## Goals

-This document describes a few extension to [MimbleWimble](MimbleWimble) to allow multi-party [UTXOs](utxo).
+This document describes a few extensions to [MimbleWimble](MimbleWimble) to allow multi-party [UTXOs](utxo).

 ## Related RFCs

 ## Description

+There are two ways to construct multi-party UTXOs: using a shared commitment, or using a shared Tari Script.

-#### Multi Party UTXO
+## Multi Party UTXO Commitment

 Normal [MimbleWimble] does not have the concept of a [multisig] UTXO.
 The UTXO is a commitment `C(v,r) = r·G + v·H` with the value blinded.
-However, the blinding factor `r` can be composed of multiple blinding factors where `r = r1 + r2 + ... + rn`, as Pedersen commitments are linear.
+However, because Pedersen commitments are linear, the blinding factor `r` can be composed of multiple blinding factors, where `r = r1 + r2 + ... + rn`.

 The output commitment can then be constructed as `C(v,r) = r1·G + r2·G + ... + rn·G + v·H = (r1 + r2 + ... + rn)·G + v·H`.
-This can be exploited for multiple users where each participant has their own `ri` and keeps their private blinding factor hidden and only provides their public blinding factor.
+This can be used by multiple participants, where each participant has their own `ri`, keeps their private blinding factor hidden, and only provides their public blinding factor.

-The base layer is oblivious as to how the commitment and related signature were constructed.
+The base layer is oblivious to how the commitment and its related signature were constructed.
-To open such commitments (in order to spend it) only the n-of-n blinding factor `r` is required, and not the original aggregated signature that was used to sign the transaction.
-The parties that wants to open the commitment needs to collaborate to produce the n-of-n blinding factor `r`.
+To open such a commitment (in order to spend it), only the n-of-n blinding factor `r` is required, and not the original aggregated signature that was used to sign the transaction.
+The parties that want to open the commitment must collaborate to produce the n-of-n blinding factor `r`.

+### Tari Script

+Because this UTXO relies on a shared aggregated commitment key, the script can be signed by any party.
+It can be a normal `pushPubkey(K_s)` script, where `K_s` is a shared key, or simply a `Nop` script.

+## Multi Party script

+This also uses a shared commitment, but the script is constructed as a multi-party script.
+See [Tari Script examples](RFC-0204_TariScriptExamples.md#Multi-party-considerations).

 [mimblewimble]: Glossary.md#mimblewimble
 [UTXO]: Glossary.md#unspent-transaction-outputs